 From picking wild garlic in the local woods to growing their own vegetables, shooting their own game to baking their own bread, Ribble Valley chefs, retailers and producers work tirelessly to bring us some of the best food and drink that Lancashire has to offer.
 Please join us on the Ribble Valley Food Trail and discover it for yourself.

-Click on the map for detailed profiles of Ribble Valley Food Trail members, or check out our Square Meal section for a unique Ribble Valley Food Trail film.
-The Extra Helpings section features all the latest food trail news, including information about a unique collaboration with food tourism company Food Hero Tours.
+Click on the map for detailed profiles of Ribble Valley Food Trail members, check out our Square Meal section for a unique Ribble Valley Food Trail film and take a look at our Extra Helpings section featuring all the latest food trail news.

 The Ribble Valley Food Trail is funded by Ribble Valley Borough Council.
 Inclusion on the trail does not imply endorsement by Ribble Valley Borough Council or its partners.
 Particulars were correct at the time of going to press.
-Ribble Valley Borough Council would like to thank Olivia Assheton, the Lancashire and Blackpool Tourist Board and Food Hero Tours for supporting the Ribble Valley Food Trail.
+Ribble Valley Borough Council would like to thank Olivia Assheton and Marketing Lancashire for supporting the Ribble Valley Food Trail.